Send Comments to IFOND

 Reports of cure with drugs in isolated LHON cases may be spontaneous recoveries which are known to happen in some mutations more than others.
 Or the intervention may have meant the difference for that individual.
 The reasons for these "cures" remain a mystery.

-Antioxidants may be the key to providing stability to the nerve cell and decreasing the likelihood of oxidative damage caused by free radicals released when cells are destroyed by chemical toxins.
+Antioxidants are a key to providing stability to the nerve cell and decreasing the likelihood of oxidative damage caused by free radicals released when cells are destroyed by chemical toxins.
 Antioxidants can be classified according to drug type and include Vitamins and natural plant extracts, for example, Vitamin E, Co-enzyme Q, Vitamin C, Vitamin A, Ginkgo biloba, curcumin.
-[Ritch 2007] [Clinical Trial Curcurmin 2007]Antioxidants are also part of the body's normal makeup and possibly could be induced to perform better.
-One proposal in this regard is the use of near infrared light which has had some success in wound and ulcer healing.[Wisconsin trial]
+[Ritch 2007] [Clinical Trial Curcurmin 2007] [Davis 2018]Antioxidants are also part of the body's normal makeup and possibly could be induced to perform better.
+One proposal in this regard was the use of near infrared light which has had some success in wound and ulcer healing.[Wisconsin trial] However, preliminary anecdotal use associated with worsening vision stopped a trial going forward. [direct communication A. Sadun]

 Various agents are being considered for optic nerve protection.
 One line of thinking separates axonal from cell body causes of nerve degeneration.
 It is uncertain how this applies to LHON.
 [Levin 2007] Brimonidine is one agent thought to have neuroprotective qualities which has been trialed in a small number of early onset LHON cases with mixed results.[Newman et al 2005]

 Three person in vitro fertilisation is a proof of concept research technique for preventing mitochondrial disease in developing human fetuses.
 So far, viable macaque monkeys have been produced.
-But ethical and knowledge hurdles remain before use of the technique in humans is established.
-[Craven et al 2010]
+The United Kingdom has approved experimental use of the technique in humans.
+[Craven et al 2010][The Guardian 20130628]

 Research